 One senses the US clock is still ticking to midnight, and this is not an endless process without credible developments.
 A hard year ahead remains the case.

 This article was originally published on The Conversation and is an edited extract of their essay in Australian Foreign Affairs, Trump in Asia: The New World Disorder.
-Read the original article.
+Featured image courtesy of Wikimedia Commons.